Stay in one of the many local B&Bs and small hotels in the town if you wish to get as close to the seafront as possible... Read more

+Moving away from the seafront slightly, you can enjoy visits to the Helicopter Museum, which is the largest dedicated helicopter museum in the world, and the North Somerset Museum, where you will find a wealth of historical artefacts as well as the chance to view one of the many art gallery exhibitions, which run throughout the year.
 The Helicopter Museum also organises an annual event called "International HeliDays" in July, when upwards of 75 helicopters descend over the beach for an air display.
 Be sure to book your hotel in advance for events like this, as demand will be high.
-If a helicopter is a bit too high for your tastes, why not try the 40m high Weston Wheel, with views over to the Welsh coast.
+If a helicopter is a bit too spine-tingling for your tastes, why not try the 40m high Weston Wheel, with views over to the Welsh coast?

 Again, expect hotels to fill up more on these dates.
 Of course, if it's the simpler things you are looking for, Weston-Super-Mare has a number of well-marked nature walks and trails that take in the natural beauty of the area, through the quiet Sand Bay or the indigenous, unspoilt woodlands.

 For those driving to Weston-Super-Mare, it is worth remembering that there is also plenty to do just outside of the central area.
-If you can, get out of town and visit the Fleet Air Arm Museum in Yeovilton and Bristol for its museums, galleries and inland harbour, as well as the Bristol Suspension Bridge.
+If you can, get out of town and visit the Fleet Air Arm Museum in Yeovilton, and Bristol for its museums, galleries and inland harbour, as well as the Bristol Suspension Bridge.
 The Roman Baths in Bath are also well worth your time.

 Hotels in Weston-Super-Mare can be found nearer the edge of town, if you are looking to explore the surrounding areas whilst you are nearby.
 If travelling from further afield, Bristol International Airport is just 20 miles away.